Board of Directors - 2019 Nominees for Election

 Education: Bucknell University.
 Political Science/Economics (1990)

-Experience: 30 years of sales, marketing, customer service, volunteerism, hospitality
+Past Experience: 30 years of sales, marketing, customer service, volunteerism and hospitality.

 14 years with Fortune 500 company (ConAgra Foods).
 Managed sales representatives, budget, and was responsible for annual growth (6%) in $100 million market.
 Built and maintained customer relationships and worked on strategic solutions for customer growth and retention.